-The engine should be well oiled and greased in order to run properly.
+The engine should be oiled and greased in order to run properly.

-You should regularly lubricate the engine to prevent it from squeaking.
-Use light household oil and follow the lubrication points marked "L" in Fig. 5.
-Do not over-oil.
+You should regularly lubricate all outside idler gears and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 2.
+Do not over oil.
 Use only a drop or two on each pivot point.

-Figure 5.
-Lubrication Points on the Locomotive
+Figure 2.
+Lubrication Points on the Engine

 The locomotive's internal gearing was greased at the factory and should not need additional grease until after 50 hours of operation or one year, whichever comes first.
-Follow the greasing instructions below.
+Use lithium based grease and follow the greasing instructions on the next page.
 Note that in some tightly packed engines you may need to move internal components temporarily in order to access the gears.

-1. To access the gear box, remove the cab from the chassis by unscrewing the chassis screws as seen in Figure 6 and lifting the cab from the chassis.

-Figure 6.
-Locations of the Body Mounting Screws
+Figure 3.
+Body Mount Screws and Greasing Points.

-2 Once the body is removed, remove the trucks by unscrewing the black Phillips motor mount screw located on the underside of the drive trucks (see Fig. 7 on pg.
-13).

-- 3. Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease. - 4.
-Reassemble the truck and motor, being careful not to pinch any wires between the truck block and motor mount.
+- 1. Remove the Phillips screws from the chassis, as seen in Figure 3 on pg.
+10, then lift the body away from the chassis.
+Use caution when removing the body to make sure the handrails clear the cab housing so that the paint is not damaged - 2.
+Remove the truck blocks from the chassis by unscrewing the black Phillips motor mount screw (labeled motor mount screw in Figure 3 on pg.
+10) on the bottom of each truck block. - 3.
+Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease. - 4.
+Reassemble the truck and motor, being careful not to pinch any wires between the truck block and motor mount. - 5.
+Repeat the procedure for the other motor and truck - 6.
+Reassemble the chassis and body, being careful that the wires are not caught between the body and chassis, as this can lead to a short that may damage the electronics beyond repair.

-Figure 7.
-Locations of Greasing Points on the Locomotive

-5. After repeating the procedure for the other motor, reassmble the chassis and body, being careful that the wire harnesses are not caught between the chassis and body and reinstall the chassis screws.

-Lubricate the outside truck block idler and drive gears with grease.
-Use the diagram shown in Figure 7 above as a guide and add grease to the points marked with a "G."
+Cleaning the Wheels, Tires and Track

 Periodically check the locomotive wheels and pickups for dirt and buildup, which can cause poor electrical contact and traction as well as prematurely wear out the neoprene traction tires.
+Wheels and tires can be cleaned using denatured alcohol (not rubbing alcohol), which can be found in home improvement stores, applied with a cotton swab.